Loans ‘expire’ after 6 years – stop your Loan going stale

 Loan Agreements usually stop working after 6 years.
-This is there have been no repayments during that time.
+This is if there have been no repayments during that time.

 In Australia, each State and Territory has a Statute of Limitation.
 Unsecured loans go ‘stale’ or ‘expire’ if no repayments are paid or none are demanded.
-This is 6-years (3-years in the Northern Territory).
+This is 6 years (3 years in the Northern Territory).

-You can restart the 6 year period with a Recognition of Loan Deed.
+You can restart the 6-year period with a Recognition of Loan Deed.
 This is also called an

 The limitation periods for each State and Territory for unsecured loans are:

 For all jurisdictions (except the Northern Territory) a loan agreement is ‘barred’ after 6 years under the Statute of Limitation.
 Make sure the Borrower signs the Deed of Recognition of a Loan before the 6-year period to start the 6-year period again.
+Once your Loan goes stale then it stops working.

 For the Northern Territory have the Borrower sign the Deed of Recognition of a Loan before the 3-year period to start the 3-year period again.